Federal Aviation Administration, DOT.

 Section 99.3 Definitions

 In this rule, we are making several changes to this section.
 Previous § 99.3 was titled “General,” but this section primarily contained definitions used under part 99.
 We are therefore changing the heading of § 99.3 from “General” to “Definitions,” which is a more accurate description of its contents.
 The FAA has decided to retain, with slight editorial changes, the three terms defined in this section, “air defense identification zone,” “defense area,” and “defense visual flight rules (DVFR) flight.”
 Also, in response to the DoD's request, we are adding a definition of “aeronautical facility.”
 The Office of the Federal Register (Federal Register) recommends that paragraph designations not be used with definitions.
 Instead, the Federal Register recommends listing definitions in alphabetical order.
 See “Federal Register Document Drafting Handbook,” section 8.15, Office of the Federal Register, National Archives and Records Administration, Oct.
 1998.
-In order to conform to the Federal Register's preferred formatting, we are eliminating the paragraph designations from § 99.3 and listing the definitions in alphabetical order.
+In order to Start Printed Page 49820conform to the Federal Register's preferred formatting, we are eliminating the paragraph designations from § 99.3 and listing the definitions in alphabetical order.

 The definition of “aeronautical facility,” for the purposes of part 99, is a communications facility where flight plans or position reports are normally filed during flight operations.
 We are adding this definition simply for clarity and do not intend for this addition to be a substantive change in the regulations.